jgwiese/mcmc_bnn_symmetry/README.md

-# master thesis code repository
+# Towards Efficient Posterior Sampling in Deep Neural Networks by Exploiting Symmetry
-The code base for the paper based on my master thesis.
+This is the official repository for the publication "Towards Efficient Posterior Sampling in Deep Neural Networks by Exploiting Symmetry".